9-11am and 1-3pm @ WOCHD

 WHEELING, WV – With an outbreak of Hepatitis A in parts of the United States, including West Virginia, the Wheeling-Ohio County Health Department is offering Hepatitis A vaccinations to West Virginia first responders.

-The health department will hold special West Virginia first responder Hepatitis A vaccination clinics on July 11, 18 and 25; August 1, 8, 15, 22, 29 from 9:00-11:00am and 1:00-3:00pm at the health department, first floor of the City/County Building.
+Clinics are from 9:00-11:00am and 1:00-3:00pm at the health department, first floor of the City/County Building.
 The health department will announce additional vaccination clinics as vaccine and resources are secured.

 Responders need to bring proof of employment and identification.
 There is no charge for the vaccination and participants do not need to bring insurance information.
 Eligible participants include any West Virginia EMS, Fire and Law Enforcement personnel, both volunteer and paid professional staff are welcome.

 Similar vaccination clinics will be held by other county health departments across West Virginia.
 The Hepatitis A vaccine is being provided by the West Virginia Department of Health and Human Services for the sole purpose of vaccinating first responders.

 Hepatitis is an inflammation of the liver and is associated with poor sanitation and hygiene and is transmitted through ingestion of contaminated food and drink or through direct contact with an infectious person.

 Hepatitis A is a serious, highly contagious liver disease that can cause symptoms including fever, fatigue, loss of appetite, nausea, vomiting, abdominal pain, dark urine, clay-colored stools, joint pain, intense itching and jaundice (yellowing of the skin and eyes.).

 Anyone can get hepatitis A, but you are at-risk if you:

 - Live with someone who has hepatitis A